UBC-SBME/Coding-Bootcamp/LESSON8/8.2 MATLAB Quirks/README.md

 ## Array Indexing

 This is probably the WORST part of MATLAB.
 Arrays, vectors, matrices, are 1 indexed.
-That is to say, if you want to access the first entry in a vector, you would do ~vector(1)~
+That is to say, if you want to access the first entry in a vector, you would do `vector(1)` instead of `vector(0)`.
+This is completely against what you have learnt in C, C++, and Java.